 - Warmth (similar to temperatures we find comfortable)

-Food source is often beyond our control since most homes in Ocean County NJ are constructed with cellulose-based building materials.
-Mold friendly temperatures are also inevitable since temperatures low enough to discourage fungal activity are inhospitable for humans.
+Often, controlling the food source is out of your hands as most homes in Ocean County, NJ are built with cellulose-based building materials.
+Mold-friendly temperatures are also inevitable since temperatures low enough to discourage fungal activity are inhospitable for humans.
 Therefore, moisture control is the key to controlling and preventing mold growth in your Central New Jersey home or business.

 With an adequate moisture source, mold spores can germinate and spread in your home.
 Moisture from indoor humidity, condensation, poor ventilation, leaks, floods and various other water events can spark the start of a mold problem.
 The key to mold prevention lies in moisture control.

-Warning Signs of a Mold Problem: What To Look For
+Warning Signs of a Mold Growth Problem: What To Look For

 Ocean County NJ homeowners should arm themselves with a few easy tips and tricks for spotting a possible mold problem.
 When it comes to mold, early detection and immediate action can do a long way in preventing additional, more expensive damage.